-Safeguarding is everyone's responsibility at Aspire Academies Trust this policy applies to all of our staff including permanent, temporary and supply, volunteers, Trustees, LAB Members and contractors.
-It also applies to our safeguarding arrangements for extended school and off-site activities.
+Safeguarding is everyone's responsibility at Aspire Academies Trust this policy applies to all of our staff including permanent, temporary and supply, volunteers, Trustees, LAB Members and

 Aspire Academies Trust plays a crucial role in preventative education.
 This is in the context of a whole-school approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia, transphobia and sexual violence/harassment.
 This will be underpinned by our: